What is Trace ?

 |Expensive (QTrace is an exception)|

 Non-instrumented trace, generally referred to as ‘trace’, has two forms; buffered and continuously streamed.

-A large external RAM buffer is filled with trace data after a previously configured event occurs.
+A large external RAM buffer is filled with trace data after a previously configured trigger event occurs.
 The trace data must be uploaded to a PC, decoded and then analysed to pick out the event of interest.

 Trace data is continually streamed to an analyser application which decodes and presents the real-time data as live disassembly and source level views.
 The views can be paused for analysis whilst trace is still being streamed and decoded in the background at full speed.
 Not being limited by a hardware buffer means streamed trace also allows full code coverage and profiling of an application.

 QTrace is implemented as a continuously streamed real-time trace system.